C. Grant Willson

-C. Grant Willson is a professor at the University of Texas at Austin.
+Carlton Grant Willson is a professor at the University of Texas at Austin.

 Early life and education

 He received his B.S. in chemistry from the University of California, Berkeley in 1962, an M.S. in organic chemistry from San Diego State University in 1969, and a Ph.D. in organic chemistry from the University of California, Berkeley in 1973.

 Career

 Prior to joining the University of Texas in 1993, Willson worked as an IBM Fellow and Manager of Polymer Science and Technology at the IBM Almaden Research Center in San Jose, California.
 He also has held faculty positions at the California State University, Long Beach, and the University of California, San Diego.

 Research

 Willson's research focuses on the design and synthesis of functional organic materials, with a particular emphasis on microelectronics applications.
 This includes work on liquid crystalline materials, polymeric non-linear optical materials, and novel photoresist materials.